ArthurMangussi/pymdatagen/README.md

 ```

 ### Usage examples
-For examples on how to use the mdatagen package, from basic examples that generate artificial missing data under a mechanism to complete examples using Multiple Imputation by Chained Equations (MICE) from scikit-learn for imputation, follow this [examples](examples/).
+For examples on how to use the mdatagen package, from basic examples that generate artificial missing data under a mechanism to complete examples using Multiple Imputation by Chained Equations (MICE) from scikit-learn for imputation, follow these [examples](examples/).

 ## Contribuitions